Article

 The more money you take out of your pension pot the less there will be to provide an income for your spouse or partner should you die first.
 You, therefore, need to estimate what income your spouse or partner could generate from their own sources and the possible death benefits from the options you are considering.

 Buying an annuity involves giving up control of the capital value of your pot and income will stop on death unless specific options to protect the income or purchase price have been selected at the start.
-The main options are a dependant’s pension, whereby annuity payments will continue to be paid at the level you choose to a surviving spouse or civil partner until they die, and a guarantee period, which means that even if you die early into retirement, the annuity will continue to pay out for a minimum period of time.
+The main options are a dependant’s pension, whereby annuity payments will continue to be paid at the level you choose to a surviving spouse or civil partner until they die, and a guarantee period, which means that even if you die early into retirement, the annuity will continue to pay out for a minimum period.

 6. How can I ensure I am not being scammed?